antarctica/bas-style-kit-pug-templates/README.md

 Where a value is listed as '*As implemented*' the value set within these templates isn't repeated in this documentation.
 I.e. the value of the`bsk_variables.templates_version` variable doesn't change how it's used or what it represents.

+**Note:** The reference above omits variables used to implement empty objects or arrays, such as `attributes` itself.

 ### Blocks